-Part of St David’s Church, in Ceredigion, Wales, is being transformed into a network centre after proceedings that the village of Blaenporth lacked facilities.
+Parishioners have threatened to boycott a church that banned yoga from its premises because it is “non-Christian.”
+Church bosses said the discipline that originated in historical India “is probably visible to be at war with Christian values and belief.”
+Part of St David’s Church in Ceredigion, Wales, is being transformed into a network center after proceedings that the village of Blaenporth lacked facilities.

 Paid content material